Mario-Youchia/Sales-Invoice-Generator/README.md

 # Sales Invoice Generator

-Sales Invoice Generator is a Java Swing desktop application for creating, loading, editing, calculating, saving, deleting, and exporting sales invoices.
-The application stores invoice summaries and invoice details in Excel workbooks and uses Apache POI for `.xlsx` workbook handling.
+Sales Invoice Generator is a Java Swing desktop application to generate, load, edit, calculate, save, delete and export sales invoice.
+The application stores invoice data in Excel workbooks and uses Apache POI to work with `.xlsx` files.

 ## Preview